viamrobotics/docs/docs/get-started/quickstarts/drive-rover.md

 ## Requirements

+You don't need to buy or own any hardware to complete this tutorial.
+You only need the following:

-- You will need a computer that can run SDK code.
+- A computer that can run SDK code.
 - A [rented Viam Rover](https://app.viam.com/try), [your own Viam Rover](/get-started/try-viam/rover-resources/), or another [mobile robot](/components/base/).
-  You don't need to buy or own any hardware to complete this tutorial!
   You can use [Try Viam](https://app.viam.com/try) to rent a rover online at no cost which is already configured with all the components you need.
   If you have your own rover on hand, whether it's a [Viam rover](https://www.viam.com/resources/rover) or not, this tutorial works for any wheeled robot that can be configured as a [base component](/components/base/wheeled/).